 “Councils play a key role in tackling so many of the challenges we face and have performed remarkably well under very difficult and fast changing circumstances over the last couple of years.
 However, this report identifies the scale of the problems they face as we recover from Covid.

-“Years of brutal cuts to funding by the SNP have left councils struggling to maintain vital services.
+“Years of funding cuts have left councils struggling to maintain vital services.
 In many areas, services have already been cut to the bone, leaving them vulnerable to the shocks of the pandemic, spiralling inflation and the cost of living crisis.